kedro-org/vscode-kedro/README.md

 The extension requires `bootstrap_project` in Kedro, you need to make sure you can do `kedro run` without getting any immediate error, otherwise you may get a server panic error.

+## Using the extension in Cursor

+This extension also works in **[Cursor](https://cursor.com)**.
+Cursor is built on top of VS Code and supports VS Code extensions, so the Kedro extension behaves exactly the same there — all the features described below are available in Cursor.

+### Install in Cursor
+1. Open the **Extensions** panel in Cursor (`Cmd` + `Shift` + `X` on macOS, `Ctrl` + `Shift` + `X` on Windows/Linux).
+2. Search for **Kedro** and install it.
+Cursor installs extensions from the [Open VSX Registry](https://open-vsx.org/extension/kedro/Kedro), where this extension is published.
+3. Make sure the **Python** extension is also installed — the Kedro extension depends on it.
+4. Select the Python interpreter for your Kedro project with `> Python: Select Interpreter`, then open your Cursor workspace at the root of the Kedro project.

+> **Note:** Setup is identical to VS Code — the only difference is that you install from Cursor's Extensions panel (Open VSX) rather than the VS Code Marketplace.
+No Cursor-specific configuration is required, and no editor-specific limitations have been found during testing.

 ## Recently added